MIT Summer Research Program in Biology and Brain and Cognitive Neuroscience (MSRP Bio)

 Applications are now being accepted; click here to access the application portal.
 The deadline for submission is 11:59 p.m.
 ET on January 30, 2021.
 The portal will be turned off at tha time and late submissions will not be accepted.
 We encourage you to submit your application as early as possible.

 - The completed on-line application form

 - Most recent unofficial college transcripts which should contain spring semester course list.
-Official transcripts will be required once applicants are admitted into the summer program.
+Official transcripts will be required once applicants are admitted into the program.

 - A one-page personal statement of interest and career goals

-Students accepted into the program receive their 10-week training in one of over 60 research laboratories affiliated with the Department of Brain and Cognitive Sciences (BCS), the Center for Brains, Minds and Machines (CBMM), or the Molecular and Cellular Neuroscience graduate program (MCN labs).
-Students conduct supervised research and receive practical training in areas such as molecular and cellular neurosciences, neurodegenerative diseases, cognitive sciences, computational neuroscience, psychophysics, linguistics, artificial intelligence, vision neuroscience.
+Students accepted into the program receive their 10-week training in one of over 60 research laboratories affiliated with the Department of Brain and Cognitive Sciences (BCS), the Center for Brains, Minds and Machines (CBMM), or the Molecular and Cellular Neuroscience graduate program (MCN).
+Students conduct supervised research and receive practical training in areas such as molecular and cellular neurosciences, neurodegenerative diseases, cognitive sciences, computational neuroscience, psychophysics, linguistics, artificial intelligence, and vision neuroscience.
 In addition, students receive training in reading and discussing primary scientific research papers, are exposed to scientific writing, practice giving oral presentations about their summer research, have many opportunities to meet with various faculty to learn about their research, and learn about various career paths.

 Students accepted into the program receive:

 - Campus housing